 Before we get into the various sustainable building examples, let us first understand what sustainability actually is.
 Sustainability is the way to create products and services that are required by humans by keeping in mind the impacts that the product or service might have on the environment.
 Sustainable design is the process of designing spaces that reduce the negative impacts it causes on the environment.
-The main objectives of a sustainable design are to minimize waste, reduce the usage of non-renewal resources, thereby creating healthy and productive environments for people to live in.
-Such designs improve building performances because it considers the health and wellbeing of the building occupants and the entire environment.
+The main objectives of a sustainable design are to minimize waste and reduce the usage of non-renewal resources, thereby creating healthy and productive environments for people to live in.
+Such designs improve building performances because they consider the building occupants’ health and well-being and the entire environment.

 Sustainable Building Examples

 Shanghai Tower, China

 Shanghai Tower, which stands 632 meters tall and is the second tallest building in the world, is considered to be a model of sustainability by various designers and architects of the world.
 The features incorporated in the building include wind turbines that are placed on the top of the structures that help power the outer lighting of the entire building as well as parking areas, transparent inner and outer skins located in the building help bring in natural light that cuts down the need for artificial lighting.
 Other features include smart control that monitors HVAC which helps cut down energy costs.
 Architects who designed the tower believe that it will save around $556,000 in costs due to the lighting controls alone.
 This, along with the other features, will help reduce the building’s carbon footprint by 34,000 metric tons annually.